jxe/ceml/guide/guide.md

         sketch out a design for something you want to build and take a photo document as designer_photo
-    certify designer_photo as unreviewed
+    release designer_photo as unreviewed

     await 6 reviewers and unreviewed designer_photo document ask reviewers re opinion:
         What do you think of this idea? |designer_photo|
-    certify designer_photo as reviewed not unreviewed
+    release designer_photo as reviewed not unreviewed